-The Clinton Young case out of Midland County, Texas offers hope to loved ones of those incarcerated in state Prisons.
+The murder conviction reversal in the Clinton Young case out of Midland County, Texas offers hope to loved ones of those incarcerated in state Prisons.
 It also offers hope to over 300 people who were convicted of criminal charges in Midland County over the last 20 years.

 The September 2021 Texas Court of Criminal appeals action which vacated his conviction and death sentence, in this case, has some broad implications for those who have been convicted in Midland County.

 It also has implications for ANYONE seeking freedom from Texas prisons using the 11.07 writ of habeas corpus process.

 In the Clinton Young case, a series of legal actions, along with an investigation into financial records by the Midland County District Attorney, revealed a serious problem.